fiendyson/WSDC/README.md

 Get image.png provided in repo and place it on machine and replace the file location in script

-# Change the path to the image you want to search for (provided in rep)
+# Change the path to the image you want to search for
 image_path = "**_C:/YourFolderHere/image.png_**"